mrKirushko/OxyWitleaf2CSV/README.md

    - If you use Windows:

-  Rename the file to `patient.bin` and execute `process.bat` file.
+  Rename the file you just got from the devie to `patient.bin` and execute `process.bat` file.

-  Then open "R Console", set current directory to your OxyWitleaf2CSV project directory.
+  Then open "R Console" and set current directory to your OxyWitleaf2CSV project directory using the top menu or "setwd()" function.

   Enter the following command into the console:
   ``` R